 Arizona native Alexandra Jimenez is an artist and researcher.
 Her image-making uses a variety of processes—design, illustration, animation, and printmaking—that often involves digitally combining hand-illustrated elements with photography, watercolors and vector images.
 Currently, she is using these art forms to explore both the personal and collective histories of the Sonoran Desert, including her own heritage and the changing landscape of Tucson, Arizona.
 Her book of design, history and collected narrative, Abecedario del Sur, will be published this year.

 Jimenez began her higher education at Cornell with a degree in Animal Sciences focused in entomology and later went on to study Visual Communications at the University of Arizona.
 Her background as a scientist informs her perspectives and approach to art-making: a design problem or illustration project becomes a quest for the right question to ask, and the resultant image, the answer.

 Alex is documenting the process of creating Abecedario de Sur on her website: www.alexclamation.com.

 In 2015, the Arizona Commission on the Arts awarded designer and illustrator Alex!
-Jimenez an Artist Research and Development Grant in support of her project Abecedario de Sur, a geographical alphabet book designed to function as a geographic and cultural tour through two important corridors in Tucson: South Sixth Avenue and South Twelfth Avenue.Read more
+Jimenez an Artist Research and Development Grant in support of her project Abecedario de Sur, a geographical alphabet book designed to function as a geographic and cultural tour through Tucson's south side.Read more